Home Candlestick patterns 3 Bullish Candlestick Patterns That Work (Backtest and Historical Performance)

 Candlestick patterns and when to exit

 We have yet to see any candlestick proponent who has given a specific trading strategy based on backtests of the pattern.
 Practically all “advice” is based on anecdotal evidence without quantified tests.
-Moreover, all analysis is mainly based on the entry and very little focus on the exits.
+Moreover, all analyses are mainly based on the entry and very little focus on the exits.

 The quantified tests in this article used a straightforward exit rule: we exit when today’s close ends the day higher than yesterday’s high.
 We exit on the close: